-If you are employed in public administration – either at central or local government level – you are covered by Danish social security legislation while stationed in another EEA country.
-You can therefore retain your Akademikernes A-kasse membership.
+If you are employed in public administration – either at central or local government level – you are covered by the Danish social security legislation while stationed in another EEA country.
+You can therefore retain your membership at Akademikernes A-kasse.

 This also applies if you are stationed abroad by the Danish state and employed in an international organisation, such as EU, NATO and OECD.

 Paid Ph.D. students stationed abroad by the Danish Research Academy (Forskerakademiet) or Universities Denmark (Rektorkollegiet) are also covered by Danish social security legislation.

 When sent to another EEA country, you can opt to be covered by Danish social security legislation.
 You can also stay a member of Akademikernes A-kasse.